 A translator works on written texts.
 This work is nowadays mostly done remote, as it is easy to receive work online and submit translations to clients via email or net-based platforms.
 An interpreter, on the other hand, translates spoken texts.
 That is why interpreters might sit in cabins or get to know “important people” at international conferences, meetings among politicians, TV shows etc. – while translators have no reason to do so.

-CAT tools are NOT machine translation
+CAT tools are NOT the same as machine translation

 Most modern linguists use CAT tools for their professional practice.
 It is important to note that CAT tools are absolutely not the same as machine translation.
 While machine translation is carried out by a machine and should not be used for anything that is actually really important (please find out more here), a CAT tool is a tool that linguists operate while they translate.
 To learn more about CAT tools, please check out our CAT tool blog and also get to know some basic concepts behind technology in translation!